Greek Customs And Habits That Make Greeks Who They Are

 9. Greeks take Easter and other religious holidays very seriously

-The official religion in Greece is Christian Orthodox, and many people are religious.
-But even people who are not believers often follow our religious tradition.
+The official religion in Greece is Christian Orthodox, and there are many religious Greeks.
+But even non-religious Greeks often follow our religious customs and cultural traditions.

 Greek Orthodox Easter is the most important celebration of the year.
 It’s time to observe certain religious rituals, and get together with family.
-As you would expect, eating is a big part of the tradition and the Easter table is particularly rich.
+Eating is a big part of the tradition and the Easter table is particularly rich.

 Greeks are predominantly followers of the Greek Orthodox faith